instadw/instadwell-blog/_posts/2025-12-19-the-techies-guide-to-orr-affordable-pgs-in-bellandur-and-marathahalli.md

 That is why the golden rule here isn't just "live near work", it is "live where the commute doesn't kill you."

-Whether you are a fresher joining Wipro or a senior dev at RMZ EcoWorld, this guide breaks down the two biggest residential hubs on the ORR: the budget-friendly Marathahalli and the premium-residential Bellandur.
+Whether you are a fresher joining Wipro or a senior dev at RMZ EcoWorld, this guide breaks down the two biggest residential hubs on the ORR: the budget-friendly Marathahalli and the premium, residential Bellandur.

 Compare PGs in [Bellandur](https://instadwell.com/search?lat=12.9304278&lng=77.678404&location=Bellandur,%20Bengaluru,%20Karnataka,%20India&city=Bengaluru&country=India) & [Marathahalli](https://instadwell.com/search?lat=12.956924&lng=77.701127&location=Marathahalli,%20Bengaluru,%20Karnataka%20560037,%20India&city=Bengaluru&country=India)on [InstaDwell](https://instadwell.com/)